 So, invest in such powerful DAP tools (and also leverage change champions or influencers) to ensure that you are well on your way to conquering this most pressing Salesforce future trend.

-2)Big year for system and data integration: Customers have begun to expect seamless and connected experiences, based on the information they share at various touchpoints (social media, physical forms, phone support, etc).
+Customers have begun to expect seamless and connected experiences, based on the information they share at various touchpoints (social media, physical forms, phone support, etc).
 But according to the latest Salesforce Connected Customer report, only 50% of companies are able to customize their customer engagement based on past interactions.

 This is because, nowadays, customer data resides on multiple clouds and many organizations connect Salesforce to off-platform systems.
 Thus sales, service and marketing teams end up scrambling to better understand and connect with their customers.